 One of Donna’s great loves is teaching and speaking.
 She has appeared at countless events around the country including keynote addresses at the prestigious Patricia Adams Lecture Series at Heidelberg University, Women of Faith, Among Friends Conferences and Extraordinary Women.

 Donna has two new manuscripts to be released soon.
-Birthed through Donna's love and support of the Nashville Rescue Mission, Leaving Paradise is a story based on a real life couple whose lives are transformed through the work of a local Rescue Mission; and, The Christmas Town her latest much anticipated Christmas novel which will be in stores October 2016.
+Birthed through Donna's love and support of the Nashville Rescue Mission, Leaving Paradise is a story based on a real life couple whose lives are transformed through the work of a local Rescue Mission; and, a new much anticipated Christmas novel which will be in stores October 2018.

 Donna lives in Franklin, TN, with her husband, Troy, their children, Grace, Kate and David, two dogs, two cats, and and a host of geese and ducks that use their pond as a pit stop on their way to prettier waters.